Ramsi-K/exp-net-fundamentals-2025-Q2/README.md

 # Networking Bootcamp (2025 with Andrew Brown & Tim McConnaughy)

 This repo tracks my work in the **2-week Networking Bootcamp** led by Andrew Brown, with technical input from Tim McConnaughy (Aviatrix).
-The bootcamp focuses on **deep practical networking skills**, likely touching on routing, VPNs, SDN, and cloud-based infra.
+The course focuses on **practical cloud networking**, likely covering routing, VPNs, SDN, and multi-cloud infrastructure.

-This repo tracks my work in the 2-week Networking Bootcamp.
-📌 Homework is submitted weekly.
+📌 Deliverables are due weekly — no late submissions.
-💥 Goal: Go beyond the minimum.
+💥 The goal: go beyond the minimum.
 Build something that lasts.

 ## ⚔️ Bootcamp Format

-- ⏱️ 2 weeks of live instruction
+- ⏱️ Two weeks of live instruction
-- 💥 Weekly homework — no late submissions
-- 🧠 Homework is where you shine (graded, not hand-held)
+- 🧠 Graded weekly submissions (on-time or bust)
-- 🚫 No grading for late or missing work
+- 🚫 No extensions or regrades
--
+- 🎯 Best work comes from pushing beyond the spec

 ## 📅 Week Schedule
-- Week 0: Prerequisites TBD
+- Week 0: Prerequisites (TBD)
 - Week 1: TBD
 - Week 2: TBD

-## ✅ Submissions
+## ✅ Weekly Deliverables
-Each week folder contains:
+Each week folder includes:
 - Lecture notes
-- Homework writeups
+- Submission writeups
 - Network diagrams
-- Bonus materials
+- Bonus material (if any)

+## 🧠 Areas I'm Focusing On

+- Real-world routing & packet flow
+- Network troubleshooting workflows
+- SDN and cloud network architecture
+- How Aviatrix fits into multi-cloud design

+## 🔥 Goals

+- Complete and submit all deliverables on time
+- Document with diagrams + walkthroughs for clarity
+- Apply insights to my 100DoC repo and broader cloud work

 ## 💡 Bonus
 If I go overboard (as I tend to do), check the `extras/` folder.